pallabsarker/SS-Wash-House/README.md

 # Wash House Management System
 ## Name: SS Wash House
-_**This project is an online laundry (clothes wash) ordering system for SS Wash House.
-To wash clothes of various garments or stores, this system can be used to order clothes for washing.**_
+**The system is developed to ensure proper computerized documentation of ordering every piece of cloth for wash and making the manual process into digital.
+It will allow users to track on every wash, proper documentation, choosing wash type etc.
+The users of this system are buyers of garments management, fashion house management, enterprise management, brokers etc.
+**

 ##
 **Features:**